-Levett schools will ensure that, by the age of 14, every pupil is exposed to the world of work.
+Levett schools will ensure that, all children within the KS3 cohort is exposed to the world of work.
 This should include meeting a range of professionals from STEM occupations which require maths and science qualifications, as well as highlighting the importance of maths to all jobs.